 The ancient city of Osian is famous for its architectural temples that date back to medieval age.
-It is located at the verge of the Thar Desert, Osiyan can be easily reached from anywhere in Rajasthan.
-Osian Temple – Jodhpur, is situated about 65 km north of Jodhpur city in a small village Osian.
+It is located at the verge of the Thar Desert.
+You can reach easily to Osiyan from anywhere in Rajasthan.
+Osian Temple Jodhpur, is situated about 65 km north of Jodhpur city in a small village Osian.
 There is an array of about 100 ruined Jain and Hindu temples in the Osian village that back dates to the 8th and 12 century.

 - Surya Temple